mcclatchy/docpub/docpub-planning-notes.md

 # To-do list

+* TK: check user password on save in User admin, which would help fix issue above and make things better

 * TK: make sure Google oauth works with existing accounts that use the auth'ed domains
 	* it seemed to work locally, but not on prod